mglodge/CORAL/README.md

 The main outputs are the optical efficiencies $Q_{ext}$, $Q_{sca}$, $Q_{abs}$, and $g=<\cos(\theta)>$, as well as the associated cross-sections in $\mu m^2$, for a given wavelength range, aggregate radius range, shape-type, and refractive index profile.

-All three methods and their equations used in the code are explained in detail in the paper within this folder (Lodge_et_al_2023.pdf).
+All three methods (including details of equations) used in the code are explained in detail in the two papers available within the root folder:

+- <b>PAPER 1:</b> "Aerosols are not Spherical Cows: Using Discrete Dipole Approximation to Model the Properties of Fractal Particles" (2023), Lodge et al. This paper includes a thorough explanation of CORAL and the methods used to compare Mie, MMF and DDA (original LDR method)

+- <b>PAPER 2:</b> "MANTA-Ray: Supercharging Speeds for Calculating the Optical Properties of Fractal Aggregates in the Long-Wavelength Limit" (2024), Lodge et al. In section 2.2.2 of this paper, we describe an update to the DDA calculation in CORAL, which allows the user choice of LDR (the original DDA method) or the Filtered Coupled Dipole method of Yurkin et al. (2010).

 We are incredibly grateful to Kouji Adachi, Peter Buseck and Serena Chung for allowing the use of the shape.dat files included in the templates folder, which were obtained using the methods outlined in their paper ["Shapes of soot aerosol particles and implications for their effects on climate"](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2009JD012868) (2010), JGR.

 # Running the Code

-1) Download all of the files into a directory of your choice -- these are already set up to run as demonstration.
+1) Download all of the files into a directory of your choice -- these are already set up with default values to run as demonstration.
 There are 6 key files in this folder:

     - CORAL.c (the main code which we will compile)
     - shape.dat (the shape file that describes the aerosol)